carnisj/bcdi/.github/pull_request_template.md

 ## Description

-Please include a summary of the change and which issue is fixed.
+Please include a summary of the change and which issue it fixes.
 Please also include relevant motivation and context.
-List any dependencies that are required for this change.

 Fixes # (issue)